TomasBoda/abm-sheets-web/docs/research-paper.md

 _"I guess because once you set the columns to time steps, you have lost a dimension of your spreadsheet and so now everything is one-dimensional and everything about the dynamics has to be embedded in a single formula and that can get really complicated, so I was trying to get away from not having to do that for as long as possible.
 You've only got two dimensions, and if you use one for time, everything else becomes miserable."_

-Moreover, the second participant had an interesting remark about why spreadsheets are so popular nowadays:
+Moreover, the second participant had an interesting remark about the popularity of spreadsheets in general:

 _"One of the benefits of Excel, as you probably know, is just the whip attitude of it, you know, this kind of interactive, reactive programming environment.
 The ability to mix data and formulas/programming in the same environment is extremely attractive."_